 Set the Service account name.

-Choose the Owner and continue.
+Choose the Monitoring Viewer and continue.

-Click the Create key button.
+Click the Add key button.

 It takes up to 24 hours for your Google service credentials to work properly with the Android Developer API.
 You may see "Please provide valid JSON credentials" during the first 24 hours until the credentials start working properly.

 Updated 7 months ago